What is a TM44 Inspection?

-TM44 is a particular type of inspection that assesses the performance and efficiency of the air conditioning systems of a building.
-Its main purpose is to ensure the adequacy of the system for the building and reduce energy efficiency and carbon footprint.
+TM44 is a particular type of air conditioning survey that assesses the performance and efficiency of the air conditioning systems of a building.
+Its main purpose is to ensure the adequacy of the system for the building and enhance energy efficiency and carbon footprint.

 TM44 is outlined in Energy Performance of Building Regulations 2007 and is designed to implement the European Union’s Energy Performance of the Building Directive (EPBD).